Seleccione país e cidade. Informações só disponíveis em inglês.

 Hong Kong - Hong Kong SAR, PRC

-Feeling peckish after that three-hour business meeting?
+Need a place to impress a business client?
 Fancy a drink after a tough day at the office?
-Need a romantic place to wine and dine a loved one?
+Need a romantic spot to share with someone special?
 Well, look no further.
 Here is the comprehensive, nuts and bolts, all-seeing, all-dancing guide to what is cooking and brewing in Hong Kong.

 From Chinese, Thai, Indian, Mediterranean, German, American to even a dressed-up version of British cuisine, from the outrageously expensive to the moderately inexpensive, populated by glamorous starlets and grungy students, Lan Kwai Fong has it all.